SmokeJaguarr/quiztestapp/README.md

 # Quiz Test application
-This is an application where users can choose and do test.
+This is an application where users can do tests.
 Answers and final result is saved to MySQL database.
 It's possible to store unlimited amount of tests/questions/answers in database.
 Application is created in MVC design pattern.

 # Application setup on XAMPP
 1) Create "quiztestapp" in xampp/htdocs folder (can choose different name of Folder but then changes to path will be required)